ayrat555/ayrat555.github.io/_posts/2019-12-31-year-in-review.md

 ![results](/images/2019-12-31-developer.jpeg)

 Again, it's the end of the year and it's time to take a look at what's I've been working on this year.
 Comparing with the previous year, I have much fewer projects this year but they have a much bigger scope.
-You сan take a look of my results in 2018 in [the respective blog post](https://www.badykov.com/common/2018/12/15/pride-and-prejudice/).
+You сan take a look at my results in 2018 in [the respective blog post](https://www.badykov.com/common/2018/12/15/pride-and-prejudice/).

 There were only two large projects for me this year:
 - [Blockscout](https://github.com/poanetwork/blockscout) - an open-source explorer for Ethereum based chains